Why Rest Periods Matter

 2 Minutes Rest

-~85% ATP recovery.
+Most energy restored.
 Minimal performance drop for moderate loads.
-Sweet spot for hypertrophy with compounds.
+A practical sweet spot for hypertrophy with compounds.

 3–5 Minutes Rest